Work Emails After Hours Finally Banned in France

 The BBC reports that France already has a 35-hour work week, while Fortune adds that many European companies have already taken steps to curtail after-work emails.
 "In 2012, Volkswagen blocked all emails to employees' Blackberries after-hours," and "Daimler took the step of deleting all emails received by employees while on vacation."

-Sorely needed in the US (Score:4, Insightful)
+Sorely needed in the US (Score:5, Insightful)

 along with that 35 hour work week - without a pay reduction.